CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

-### Remove No Recent Activity when PR is commented ON
+### Remove No Recent Activity when PR is commented On

-Once the comment has been made in the PR the "no-recent-activity :chart_with_downwards_trend:" will be removed.
-This ensures that the productivity of the PR will continue and proceeds towards possible solutions to the problem.
+Once the comment has been made in the PR, the "no-recent-activity :chart_with_downwards_trend:" will be removed by the @Msftbot.
+This ensures that the productivity of the PR will continue and will proceed towards possible resolution.

 **Event responder Pull Request Comments**